Victoria Bridge (Montreal): History

 Between October 30, 1909 and October 13, 1956, the Montreal and Southern Counties Railway ran interurban streetcars on the Northern shoulder of the bridge.
 The line connected Granby and Montreal, with a later branch serving Longueuil.

 The St. Lambert Diversion around the St. Lambert Locks was added in 1958 as part of the St. Lawrence Seaway project.
 This secondary bridge over the canal, south of the main bridge, also carries both road and rail, and is used when a ship is passing under the original alignment.

-The Black Rock

-When the bridge was being built, workmen discovered the human remains of Irish immigrants to Canada, who had fled the famine in Ireland, only to die during the typhus epidemic of 1847 in fever sheds at nearby Windmill Point.
-At the bridge approach, a large rock was erected, officially called the Irish Commemorative Stone but locally known as The Black Rock.